 Digital Object Identifier (DOI)

 Hood, Madison M.; Eble, Cortland F.; Hower, James C.; and Dai, Shifeng, "Geochemistry, Petrology, and Palynology of the Princess No. 3 Coal, Greenup County, Kentucky" (2020).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 34.